-- 1) Use of elements and/or other parts other than genuine L&L Kiln parts. - 2) Kiln warranty may be voided by firing materials that introduce harmful atmospheres into the kiln.
+1) Use of elements and/or other parts other than genuine L&L Kiln parts.

+2) Kiln warranty may be voided by firing materials that introduce harmful atmospheres into the kiln.
 Atmospheres containing carbon, reducing atmospheres (caused, for example, by introducing carbonaceous gasses or solids like graphite or paper into the kiln), binders from lusters and decals, wax burn out effluents, florines, halogens, acids, metal oxides, and salts are some of the corrosive and harmful atmospheres that will damage a kiln.
 Most ceramic processes will release some of these harmful constituents into the kiln and venting will prevent most of the problems that those processes would cause.
 Also, depending on the concentration of the harmful gasses, kiln source ventilation (such as our Vent-Sure) may limit the damage to the kiln.
 It is the customer's sole responsibility to ensure that the materials and the processes used are not harmful.
 This is of particular importance for industrial uses where processes may be unusual.

 3) Over-firing damage for any reason and regardless of cause.
 IMPORTANT: We specifically warn you not to fire the kiln unattended.
-Neither the Kiln Sitter, The Orton Sitter, the DynaTrol, One-Touch control, the Bartlett 3-Button control nor any other electronic control used by L&L is designed to be a failproof shut off device.
-L&L is not responsible for damage caused by failure of any of these controls.
+The electronic One-Touch[TM] control used by L&L is not designed to be a failproof shut off device.
+L&L is not responsible for damage caused by failure of any of this control.